AlessandroPhdNuclearAstrophysics/gracetopdf/README.md

    - Install the Grace package for your system
    - Check that `gracebat` is in your PATH

-2. **"ps2pdf: command not found"**
+2. **"epstopdf: command not found"**
-   - Install Ghostscript for your system
+   - Install TeX Live font utilities for your system
-   - Check that `ps2pdf` is in your PATH
+   - Check that `epstopdf` is in your PATH

 3. **Permission denied**
    - Ensure the script has execute permissions: `chmod +x gracetopdf`